Handling Tokens

 Delegated validation via JWKS

-We also provide an JWKS endpoint, so that you can build a token validation on your own with the public key of the Auth API.
+We also provide an JWKS endpoint, so that you can build a token validation on your own with the public key of the Authentication API.

 Refer to the API Specification for further details on Get JSON Web Key Set endpoint.